balloob/react-sidebar/README.md

 ------------
 React Sidebar is available on NPM.
 Install the package into your project: `npm install react-sidebar --save`

-Typings for react-sidebar are available on DefinitlyTyped.
-Install the typings into your project: `npm install --save @types/react-sidebar`
+If you use TypeScript, typings are available on DefinitlyTyped and can be installed with: `npm install --save @types/react-sidebar`

 Getting started
 -----------------